HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 - ImageFlow, which I added to the test
 - Microsoft.Maui.Graphics.
-I tried, but there is no support for Windows 11 at this moment, leaving you the choice to wrap around System.Drawing (already in this test) or SkiaSharp (also in this test)
+I tried, but there is no support for Windows 11 at this moment, leaving you the choice to wrap around System.Drawing or SkiaSharp.
 - [Image resizer](https://discoverdot.net/projects/image-resizer), which is for .NET framework.
 For .NET 8 it recommends to use ImageFlow.
 - [ImageProcessor](https://github.com/JimBobSquarePants/ImageProcessor)  which is for .NET framework and is dead.
 It was a wrapper around System.Drawing (in this test).
 It recommends ImageSharp for .NET (Core).
 - [NetVips](https://github.com/kleisauke/net-vips), a wrap around the libvips library.